DMotion: Robotic Visuomotor Control with Unsupervised Forward Model Learned from Videos: EVALUATIONS

 \subsection{Quantitative Evaluation of the Forward Model}

-To further demonstrate the effectiveness of our method, we quantitatively evaluate the accuracy of the learned forward model.
+To further demonstrate the effectiveness of DMotion, we quantitatively evaluate the accuracy of the learned forward model.
 For each model, we use all consecutive observations $\{x_{t-1}, x_t\}$ from the test set and the action $a_t$ to predict the next frame $x_{t+1}$.
 We use two evaluation metrics: 1) the mean squared error (\textit{MSE}) measures the similarity between the predicted frame and the ground truth frame, \emph{i.e.,} the error in pixel space, where the range of pixel value is scaled to $0\sim 255$.
-2) the distance error of a single object is the Euclidean distance, measured by the number of pixels, between the object centres in the predicted frame and the ground truth frame, the position error (\textit{Pos err.}) is the averaged distance error of all objects, including the agent, in the frame.
+2) the distance error of a single object is the Euclidean distance, measured by the number of pixels, between the object centres in the predicted frame and the ground truth frame, the position error (\textit{Pos err.}) is the averaged distance error of all objects in the frame.

 The evaluation results are shown in Table~\ref{table:eval}.
-Compared to ours-No STN, our method with spatial transformers shows significant advantages in both environments.
-Even though our method cannot outperform all the baselines when models are trained on 100\% action supervision, it can still have better performance than all baselines when they are trained on the reduced training set.
+Compared to DMotion-No-STN, DMotion with spatial transformers shows significant advantages in both environments.
+Even though DMotion cannot outperform all the baselines when models are trained on 100\% action supervision, it can still have better performance than all baselines when they are trained on the reduced training set.
 Note that, even with 10\% of the action labels, the baselines still use more supervision than ours.